dfhoughton/jobrog/README.md

 * You can obtain summaries as line-delimited JSON as well as tabulated text.
 * The merging and display of summary information is considerably less configurable.
 * There is a statistics subcommand if you want a quick overview of a time period.
+* There is no modify subcommand.
+* The tags subcommand adds or removes tags instead of listing them.

 ## Why Rewrite App::JobLog?